eusoubrasileiro/stocks/Progress.md

         - [x] Solved new version `CCBufferMqlTicks` using circular buffer change place from 98% time used to 0.25% on profiling
     - [x] To speed-up code better replace all buffers for the circular version (note: with fixed size defined different from mql5 array size).
 `ArrayCopy` of `CBuffer` is taking 95.24% on profiling.
         - Circular Buffers everywhere.
 As much fast as possible.
 Using C code for timestamp to week day.
 Better than this only a C++ dll with parallel call.
+Also MoneyBar or any struct/class that needs the timestamp week day should store a pointer to it.
+Doing so, the calculation could be left for after or being assync in parallel.
+The timestamp week day would be added inside class as a pointer.